Genealogy-valued Feller diffusion: Concepts and main results

+\textbf{\emph{(2) Limiting object}} In the first scale the limiting object in \eqref{e2704} is of simple structure whereas it is more complicated in the second scale.

+The first basic ingredient of the limiting process of $(\tilde\mfU_t^{z,\dagger})_{t \ge 0}$ is the $\U^\R$-\emph{valued Dawson-Watanabe} process (or superprocess).
+This object gives the genealogy corresponding to the classical measure-valued Dawson-Watanabe process in $\R^d$ for $d=1$.
+The latter is the \emph{continuous-space-limit} of the super random walk we introduced in Section~\ref{sss.genalspat}.
+The continuous space limit scales time, space and mass.
+Namely we take $\varepsilon \Z^d$-super random walks and let for a time rescaled version $\varepsilon \downarrow 0$ so that we get a limiting measure on $\R^d$.

-\textbf{\emph{(2) Limiting object}} The first basic ingredient of the limiting process is the $\U^\R$-\emph{valued Dawson-Watanabe} process (or superprocess).
-To get its existence we can define the $\U^\R$-valued superprocess as a functional of the \emph{historical} Dawson-Watanabe process of which we then have to show that it is a Markov process.
+To get the existence of the genealogy-valued continuum space time limit we can define the $\U^\R$-valued superprocess rigorously as a \emph{functional} of the \emph{historical} Dawson-Watanabe process, introduced of in \cite{DP91}, for which we have to show that it is a Markov process.

 Recall that the historical process associates with a branching population of migrating individuals a measure on \cadlag{} path.
-Think of Galton-Watson random walk and consider for every individual alive at the present time $s$ say $t$, its \emph{path of descent} through space, a path following the individuals location backward then that of the father etc. Then take the counting measure on these path which are for convenience continued constant before time $0$ and after time $t$ (the present time).
+Think of Galton-Watson random walk and consider for every individual alive at the present time, say $t$, its \emph{path of descent} through space, a path following the individuals location backward then that of the father etc. Then take the counting measure on these path which are for convenience continued constant before time $0$ and after time $t$ (the present time).
 This defines a $\mcM(D((-\infty,+\infty),G)$-valued process.
-In the diffusive scaling of time and space of \emph{many individuals of small mass and rapid branching} the historical Dawson-Watanabe process $\mcH$ arises; see \cite{DP91} or \cite{D93}.
+In the diffusive scaling of time and space of \emph{many individuals of small mass and rapid branching} the historical Dawson-Watanabe process $\mcH$ arises; for a characterization as scaling limit or via martingale problem see \cite{DP91} or \cite{D93}.

 Let $\mcH=(\mcH_t)_{t\ge 0}$ be the \emph{historical} \emph{Dawson-Watanabe process} and define the process $\mfU^{\mathrm{hDW}} = (\mfU^{\mathrm{hDW}}_t)_{t\ge 0}$ as a functional of $\mcH$ as follows.
 We define the set $U_t$ of "individuals" as the set of paths in the support of $\mathcal{H}_t$ and we let $r_t(\iota,\iota')$, $\iota,\iota' \in U_t$ be the value $2(t-T)$ where $T$ is the maximal time with the property that the paths $\iota$ and $\iota'$ agree for all $s \le T$.
 If no such $T$ exists we set $r_t(\iota,\iota') =2t$.
 The mark of $\iota \in U_t$ is the value of the path at time $t$, i.e.\ $\kappa_t(\iota)=\iota_t$.
 For the measure we take $\mu_t = \mcH_t$.
 This defines an element